samuelxu999/Research/Security/py_dev/BlendCAC/README.md

 	--- 2_deploy_contracts.js: This file is the migration (deployment) script for deploying our developed smart contract Solidity files.

-* test:

-	--- addr_list.json: This file provide nodename->address mapping table to manage our test nodes in private blockchain network.

-	--- utilities.js: This javascripts offers all utility class for test code.

-	--- test_token.js: This is a javascripts test file to interact with deployed smart contracts.

 ### py_dev
 The prototype desgin of BlednCAC access control strategy by using python.